Share this Post

 Here is another downside for block walls; they are more prone to water leaks because of the number of joints between each block.
 The cores inside the blocks can also fill with water, saturate the blocks, and create dampness inside basements.

-Unfortunately, cinder blocks will also require skilled labor to lay each block down, adding to the building cost.
+Unfortunately, cinder blocks will require skilled labor to lay each block down, adding to the building cost.

 Poured Concrete Walls